ashleemilton/ashleemilton.github.io/_publications/infinityIR4C2021.md

 permalink: /publication/2021-06-15-infinity
 date: 2021-06-15
 venue: 'IR for Children 2000-2020: Where Are We Now?
 Workshop co-located with the 44th International ACM SIGIR Conference on Research and Development in Information Retrieval'
+excerpt: Research in the area of search engines for children remains in its infancy.
+Seminal works have studied how children use mainstream search engines, as well as how to design and evaluate custom search engines explicitly for children...
 paperurl: 'http://ashleemilton.github.io/files/infinityIR4C2021.pdf'
 citation: 'Milton, A., Allen, G., & Pera, M. S. (2021). &quot;To Infinity and Beyond!
 Accessibility is the Future for Kids Search Engines &quot; <i>IR for Children 2000-2020: Where Are We Now?
 Workshop co-located with the 44th International ACM SIGIR Conference on Research and Development in Information Retrieval</i>.'
 ---